ArneCL/BlogPosts/polymer-binding-properties-attributes-styling.md

-title: Binding properties to DOM attributes & styling with such
+title: PolymerJS: Binding properties to DOM attributes & styling
 tags: polymer, polymer-styles, polymer-properties

 We saw [previously](http://blog.denevell.org/polymer-custom-element-properties.html) that we could set a custom element's property and have that value changed in the DOM.